Improving Framerate with CCSpriteSheet

 CCSpriteFrame instances – each instance corresponding to one of the source images used to create the entire sheet.
 In the case of the SpriteSheetDemo project, the

 CCSpriteSheet contains three images.
-The .plist file can be inspected in Xamarin Studio or in any text editor to see which images are available.
+The .plist file can be inspected in Visual Studio for Mac or in any text editor to see which images are available.
 If we view the .plist file in a text editor we can see the three frames (sections omitted to emphasize the key names):

 ... <dict> <key>frames</key> <dict> <key>farBackground.png</key> ... <key>foreground.png</key> ... <key>forestBackground.png</key> ...